- Latin America

 Upgrades to Art Suites in the Ice Hotel are available - please ask us for rates.

-SINGLE SUPPLEMENT $523.33 to guarantee a single room throughout, subject to availability.
-There is no single supplement at the farm if you are willing to share but a supplement of $277.06 is payable for the Ice Hotel (refunded if we find you a sharer).
+SINGLE SUPPLEMENT $534.70 to guarantee a single room throughout, subject to availability.
+There is no single supplement at the farm if you are willing to share but a supplement of $253.28 is payable if you are in a single room at the Ice Hotel (refunded if we find you a sharer).

 PAYABLE LOCALLY Drinks; tips.